-When a woman has symptoms of infection, such as a foul-smelling vaginal discharge, genital itching, and/or pain during urination, or when a man has genital itching or irritation, burning after urination or ejaculation, and/or a discharge from the urethra
+When a woman has symptoms of infection, such as a foul-smelling vaginal discharge, genital itching, and/or pain during urination, or when a man has genital itching or irritation, burning after urination or ejaculation, and/or a discharge from the penis

 Test Preparation Needed?

 The test is used to diagnose a sexually transmitted infection with the parasite Trichomonas vaginalis (T. vaginalis).
 Secretions from the vagina (for women) or urethra (for men) are tested by one of the following methods:

 - Molecular testing, direct DNA probes, or nucleic acid amplification tests (NAATs)–NAATs are the most sensitive tests for T.vaginalis and are now considered the gold standard for diagnosing it.
 With some NAATs, samples collected for testing of gonorrhea and chlamydial infections can also be used to test for T. vaginalis.
 Most NAATs can be used with both vaginal and urine samples for women.
 Only some are approved for use with samples from men.

 Samples from women can be obtained during a routine gynecologic examination that includes a Pap smear.
 However, T. vaginalis found incidentally during a Pap smear is not considered diagnostic because false positives and false negatives may occur.

 - Wet prep–the sample is placed on a slide and examined under a microscope for the presence of the parasite.
 The wet prep is performed on secretions that are freshly obtained and examined promptly under the microscope without the aid of any special stains.
 This test has poor sensitivity, especially for samples from men.
 The Centers for Disease Control and Prevention (CDC) recommends following up with a more sensitive test (i.e., molecular testing or culture) when trichomoniasis is suspected but not confirmed by wet prep.